automateps/AutomatePS/README.md

 ----------

 ### Getting Objects
-AutoMatePS supports retrieving a majority of AutoMate Enterprise object types using these functions:
+AutomatePS supports retrieving a majority of Automate object types using these functions:
 ```PowerShell
 # Retrieve common objects from AM
 Get-AMAgent